-TREX FENCING – THE IDEAL HOMEOWNERS ASSOCIATIONS (HOAs) FENCE
+TREX FENCING – THE IDEAL FENCE FOR HOMEOWNER ASSOCIATIONS

-One of our largest group of clients is Homeowners Associations (HOAs).
+One of our largest group of clients is the Homeowner Association (HOA).
 Associations often select Trex for the same reasons that homeowners do, but with additional considerations.

 Wood fences eventually rot, even with regular maintenance.

-Many homeowners associations have perimeter fencing to establish the property lines for the community.
+Many homeowner associations have perimeter fencing to establish the property lines for the community.
 A perimeter fence is an important element in projecting the image the HOA wants to establish for existing and potential homeowners, at least in terms of aesthetic sensibilities or even security.
-Selecting the right product is influenced by such factors as colors, designs, and durability.
-Other elements such as fence height, maintenance, and longevity while weathering are also important.
+Selecting the right product is influenced by such factors as color, design, and durability.
+Other elements such as fence height, maintenance, and longevity are also important.

 Our HOA clients have learned that replacing an existing wood fence with Trex Fencing has significantly reduced their maintenance expenditures.
 One HOA in particular, based outside Dallas, was concerned about dues increasing over time for landscaping and property maintenance.
 By using set-aside funds, the HOA purchased Trex and calculated that over the following five years, the savings in maintenance costs allowed them to eliminate any increase specifically due to budgetary line items previously associated with fence maintenance.
 The board justified the up-front expense because the members were able to show the residents that they were reducing elements that would impact cost escalation.